Rajesh Khanna: Inspirations and influence

 Khanna considered Guru Dutt, Meena Kumari and Geeta Bali to be his idols.
 Khanna said in an interview: "My inspirations include Dilip Kumar's dedication and intensity, Raj Kapoor's spontaneity, Dev Anand's style and Shammi Kapoor's rhythm."
-In an interview given to The Hindu in 2011, Khanna specially mentioned Mahanayak Uttam Kumar, the greatest actor of Bengali cinema, as his idol.
+In an interview given to The Hindu in 2011, Khanna specially mentioned Uttam Kumar, the greatest actor of Bengali cinema, as his idol.
 In that interview, Khanna also claimed that Uttam Kumar was the greatest living actor of his time.

 Political and business career

 At the insistence of Rajiv Gandhi, Khanna started campaigning for Indian National Congress after 1984.
-In the election for New Delhi seat in the 1991 Lok Sabha election, Khanna lost to L.K.
-Advani by a narrow margin of 1589 votes, after which Khanna stood on the grounds at the counting station insisting that he had been cheated of a win.
-In 1992, a by-election was called after the resignation of the incumbent Member of Parliament L.K.
-Advani.
+In the election for New Delhi seat in the 1991 Lok Sabha election, Khanna lost to L. K. Advani by a narrow margin of 1589 votes, after which Khanna stood on the grounds at the counting station insisting that he had been cheated of a win.
+In 1992, a by-election was called after the resignation of the incumbent Member of Parliament L. K. Advani.
 Khanna contested the seat again, won the by-election by defeating Shatrughan Sinha by 25,000 votes.
 Khanna was a member of Parliament for the Indian National Congress, from the New Delhi constituency, where he won the 1992 by-election, retaining his seat until 1996 after which he was not interested in active politics.
 When Khanna was MP, he did not accept new acting assignments, but only acted in the film Khudai (1994).
 After leaving parliament, he was a political activist for the INC and campaigned for the party till the 2012 Punjab election.

 Khanna and a group of foreign investors bought land in Shirdi, on which he built a religious resort for disciples of Sai Baba.